CoderLayan/holbertonschool-low_level_programming/variables_if_else_while/README.md

-# 0-positive_or_negative
+# 1-last_digit

-This program assigns a random number to the variable `n` each time it is executed and prints whether the number stored in the variable `n` is positive, negative, or zero.
+This program assigns a random number to the variable `n` each time it is executed and prints the last digit of the number stored in the variable `n`.

 ## Requirements